Batman: Earth One: Volume Two

 The events depicted in Volume Two occur six months after those of Volume One.
 A mysterious serial killer, who calls himself "The Riddler", is murdering people in Gotham, hoping to get Batman's attention.
 Elsewhere, after losing track of one of the drug dealers he fought during a car chase, Bruce has Fox (who is promoted as the Head of Wayne Enterprises' Research and Development department) build him a custom-made race car.
 Bullock remains traumatized over the travesties that occurred in Arkham Manor, and Gordon tries to help him to combat his alcoholism, as he needs Bullock as an ally in order to combat corruption in Gotham.

 Jessica comes to Wayne Manor to visit Bruce in the hopes that, as the CEO of Wayne Enterprises, he could help her find five of the remaining members of Cobblepot's criminal organization within the city's legislature.
-Despite Cobblepot's death, his criminal empire remains active because of these five members.
-The corrupt officials have taken over the city's police department, housing commission, public works, city council and the state court.
-Along with her brother Harvey, Jessica is desperate to find the officials in order to destroy Cobblepot's legacy once and for all, and Batman seeks Gordon's help in uncovering the identities of these corrupt officials.
+Despite Cobblepot's death, his criminal empire remains active because of these five members, corrupt officials who have taken over the city's police department, housing commission, public works, city council and the state court.
+Along with her brother Harvey, Jessica is desperate to find the officials in order to destroy Cobblepot's legacy once and for all.
+Batman seeks Gordon's help in aiding her efforts.

-After bombing the city museum, the Riddler is chased by Batman, who during the chase is knocked out from behind by the Riddler and falls off a building, landing on a balcony.
-Batman wakes up the next day to find himself inside the apartment of an attractive woman who has tended to his injuries.
-Seeing Gordon's excellence as a detective, Batman asks Gordon to train him in forensics and deduction, with Gordon notes that Batman has a gifted investigative mind.
-As they track their murderous suspect to the sewers (called the "Arkham's Labyrinth"), Batman encounters Waylon Jones, a benign but mutated man whom the media dubbed "Killer Croc", who is seeking refuge underground out of fear of society's discrimination over his reptilian appearance.
+After bombing the city museum, the Riddler is chased by Batman.
+The Riddler knocks Batman out from behind, causing him to fall off a building and onto a balcony.
+He wakes up the next day to find himself inside the apartment of an attractive woman who has tended to his injuries.
+Later, Batman asks Gordon to train him in forensics and deduction, with Gordon noting that Batman has a gifted investigative mind.
+As they track the Riddler to the sewers, Batman encounters Waylon Jones, a benign but mutated man whom the media dubbed "Killer Croc", who is seeking refuge underground out of fear of society's discrimination over his reptilian appearance.
 With Jones' help, Batman discovers the Riddler's hideout, but fails to stop him from bombing a rapid transit train.
-Using discovered clues, Batman deduces that these killings were not random, as they were actually targeted.
-He leaves Gordon an encrypted cellphone for the detective to contact him, calling it his "Bat-Signal".
+Using clues, Batman deduces that the Riddler's killings were not random.
+He leaves Gordon an encrypted cellphone to contact him, calling it his "Bat-Signal".